New commander named for US Pacific Fleet

 The current Pacific Fleet commander, Adm.
 Scott Swift, announced in September he would retire after he learned he wouldn't be promoted to lead all U.S. forces in the region at U.S. Pacific Command.

 The Pacific Fleet is headquartered in Pearl Harbor, Hawaii.
-Its ships operated from the U.S. West Coast, Hawaii, Guam and Asia.
+Its ships operate from the U.S. West Coast, Hawaii, Guam and Asia.